(NOTE: We’ve just published an update (as of March 2 2009) on some of the tax credits included in the final stimulus bill here.)

 Homeowners should also check the DSIRE website for applicable state tax credits.

-For more on tax credits for businesses, builders, and consumers, see Tax Incentives Assistance Project, or The Alliance to Save Energy.
+For more on tax credits for businesses, builders, and consumers, see Tax Incentives Assistance Project, or The Alliance to Save Energy, just pop over to these guys.
 Of course, you should check with your tax preparer for more information on how these credits effect you, and what paperwork needs to be completed.